audrey-sk/Chehre-preprocessing/README.md

 pip install -r requirements.txt
 ```

-The face pipeline uses OpenCV's bundled Haar cascade by default (no extra download).
+The Chehre pipeline uses OpenCV's bundled Haar cascade by default (no extra download).
 To use the higher-accuracy RetinaFace detector, also install the optional dependency:

 ```bash